ValaaLabs/valaa-stack/DEVOPS.md

 # Valaa Open System DevOps, or how to grasp the ValOS and handle the authorities

+## *IMPORTANT*

+This document, like most of the more principled and less pragmatic documents must be understood as strong speculation and as an architectural exercise (although a very serious one) on what-could-be.

+This rings especially true for the primary focus of this document, ie. for `Valaa Open System` as the fully functional open source core around which the often proprietary Valaa ecosystem would expand.
+This is an ambitious, even presumptuous attempt to facilitate the fruitful side-by-side living of open source communities as well as private enterprises as a combination of technical and social architecture.

+(The technical part is the ambitious part and the social part is the presumptuous part. :D)

 ## 1. Introduction and ValOS specification

 This document has two purposes.
 Firstly it provides the initial